kunert/py-optDMD/README.md

 See the `BOP-DMD.debug-noisy-data.ipynb` for exact details.

-The optDMD algorith appears to run into problems when using only the predicted change in lambda, as the largest errors in eigenvalues occur when the code exits after reaching the maximum number of iterations using only this strategy.
+The optDMD algorithm appears to run into problems when using only the predicted change in lambda, as the largest errors in eigenvalues occur when the code exits after reaching the maximum number of iterations using only this strategy.
 However, when the algorithm exits due to a stall or after entering the